-Many Cisco SBA guides provide specific details about how to configure Cisco network devices that run Cisco IOS, Cisco NX-OS, or other operating systems that you configure at a command-line interface (CLI).
+Many CVD guides tell you how to use a command-line interface (CLI) to configure network devices.
 This section describes the conventions used to specify commands that you must enter.

 Commands to enter at a CLI appear as follows:

 configure terminal